Facing the unspeakable to give voice to a generation

 'She moves with the grace and power of one who can't separate song from movement.'
 TOM PHILLIPS, DANCEVIEWTIMES

-Dorothée Munyaneza was 12 when, after miraculously surviving genocide, she fled her home in Rwanda.
+Dorothée Munyaneza was 12 when, after miraculously surviving genocide, left her home in Rwanda and moved to London in the summer of 1994.

 UNWANTED focuses on the stories of the women caught up in the genocide specifically those who suffered rape, an act of domination and suppression, still used as a weapon of destruction in war zones today.